Disposal of Solid and Hazardous Wastes

 b)

-12. Stabilization/solidification processes are suitable for:
+12. Stabilisation/solidification processes are suitable for:

-a) Organic liquids waste
+a) Organic liquid waste

 b) Radioactive waste